 The montage opens with an early rendition of something pretty familiar; a guard being pushed to his death from a balcony in the Fort Knox stage.
 This is derived from a fairly common promotional clip, and can be found in a downloadable file in the ARCHIVE section of this site.
 The biggest difference from the final event might be that the guard seems to be plummeting into the very depths of hell.

 While this is actually pretty close to something that made the final cut anyway, it is interesting for a couple of reasons.
 First of all, this is most certainly not gameplay footage, and represents a more "conceptual" stage of development.
-Secondly, since this does predate gameplay, it's surprising to see that the P90 actually looks much closer to the final version of the released game.
+Secondly, since this does predate gameplay trailers, it's surprising to see that the P90 actually looks much closer to the final version of the released game.
 Rogue Agent's promotional material was saturated with footage of a custom-designed P90 that was ultimately left on the cutting room floor, but it turns out the standard P90 was the earliest rendition of the gun anyway.
-This can be seen in more footage included in the montage.
+This can be seen in more footage later in the montage.

 Next up is a look at some extremely early gameplay testing.
 Similar clips to this are peppered throughout the montage, mostly with the same temp HUD display.
 What we see is: